scylladb/scylla-code-samples/alternator/getting-started/README.md

 ### Running the Example Application
 The application connects to the Scylla cluster, creates a table, inserts two rows into the created table and reads those two rows from the database.
+In the three scripts create.py read.py and write.py change the value for “endpoint_url” to the IP address of the node.
 To run it:
 ```bash
 python create.py